virtuozzo/cloudscripting-docs/docs/creating-manifest/actions.md

 # Actions

 Actions represent a scripted logic for executing a set of commands to automate the tasks.
 The system provides a default list of actions and possibility to <a href="/creating-manifest/custom-scripts/" target="_blank">script custom actions</a> using <a href="https://docs.jelastic.com/api/" target="_blank">API calls</a>, Linux bash shell command, JS, and Java scripts.
+Actions are executed when the called <a href="/creating-manifest/events" target="_blank">event</a> matches specified filtering rules.

 With the help of actions you can achieve automation of the tasks related to: